Little Magnetic Book: A magnetic realm

 \subsubsection{Constant magnetic field}

-In dimension two the constant magnetic field case is treated when $\Omega$ is a disk (with Neumann condition) by Bauman, Phillips and Tang in \cite{BPT98} (see \cite{BH} and \cite{Er96} for the Dirichlet case).
-In particular, they prove a two terms expansion in the form:
+In dimension two the constant magnetic field (with intensity $1$) case is treated when $\Omega$ is the unit disk (with Neumann condition) by Bauman, Phillips and Tang in \cite{BPT98} (see \cite{BH} and \cite{Er96} for the Dirichlet case).
+In particular, they prove a two terms expansion in the form

 where $\Theta_{0}\in(0,1)$ and $C_{1}>0$ are universal constants.
 This result, which was conjectured in \cite{BeSt, PFS00}, is generalized to smooth and bounded domains by Helffer and Morame in \cite{HelMo01} where it is proved that: